Faculty and Staff

 Sean Strumpf, Teaching Assistant.
 Sean earned an Associates of Arts degree from Montgomery College in 2012.
 He worked as a special education para-educator for Montgomery County Public Schools from 2014-2016.
 In addition, since 2015 to present, he works at Changing the Lives of Children with Autism (CLCA) as an intensive individual support technician.
 He holds multiple certifications, which include: Non-violent Crisis Intervention; Prevention and Management of Aggressive Behavior (PMAB); Cardiopulmonary Resuscitation (CPR) and Automated External Defibrillator (AED); and First Aid.

 Kara Wilt, Teaching Assistant.
 Kara earned her Bachelor’s degree in Speech Language Pathology from The University of Arizona in 2016.
 Prior to starting at Diener, Kara worked as an assistant teacher at Little Protégés in Prince Frederick Maryland.
-She is currently working towards her Master’s degree in Speech-Language Pathology, and is excited to be working at Diener this year.
+She is currently working towards her Master’s degree in Speech-Language Pathology.
+This is Kara's second year at The Diener School.

 Theresa Quinn, Speech-Language Pathologist.
 Theresa earned a Bachelor of Arts degree in Speech-Language Pathology and Audiology from Iona College in 2013 and Master of Science degree in Speech-Language Pathology from Molloy College in 2015.
 She has provided speech-language services to elementary school students and middle school students in a variety of school setting.
 Theresa has also worked alongside families to aid adults with varying abilities to acquire employment skills, life skills and social skills in the community.
 She currently is licensed as a speech-language pathologist in the state of Maryland and holds the American Speech Language and Hearing Association’s Certificate of Clinical Competence (CCC-SLP).